 What Kratom Supporters Say?

 Kratom does often mixed with tea drinks and is very popular in South Florida bars.
 Derived from a native tree to Thailand, Kratom leaves have long held used as an herbal drug.
 Apparently, Kratom supporters insist the safety of the medicinal herb, considering it as a natural ingredient so treat a variety of ailments, such as easing anxiety, while providing pain-relieving effects.
-According to some Kratom advocates, the plant is also helpful for people in easing off their addiction issues to stronger narcotics and even illegal drugs.

 When taken in the small dose, Kratom acts as a stimulant while high doses result in sedating effects.
 The use of Kratom is not against the law.
 However, the DEA has previously warned people of the plant’s addictive potential, including withdrawal from Kratom that often leads to hallucination, confusion, and aggression.
 According to DEA, the possible side effects of Kratom include itching, nausea, dry mouth, sweating, and increased urination.